ShreckYe/ShreckYe/README.md

 -->

 - 🔭 I’m currently working on efficient full stack app development primarily on the JVM with Kotlin and Scala.
-- 🌱 I’m currently learning functional programming and type theory, taking Haskell, Agda, and Arend as my main tools.
-To be more precise, I am now studying category theory, [PLFA](https://plfa.github.io/), and [Arend Tutorial](https://arend-lang.github.io/documentation/tutorial).
+- 🌱 I’m currently learning programming language theory and category theory, taking Haskell, Agda, and Arend as my main tools.
+To be more precise, I am now studying Category Theory for Programmers I, II, and III by Bartosz Milewski, and [Arend Tutorial](https://arend-lang.github.io/documentation/tutorial).
 - 👯 I’m looking to collaborate on Kotlin full stack development in Chengdu.
 - 💬 Ask me about full stack app development with Kotlin, programming languages, along with mathematics and logic and their formalization.
 - 📫 How to reach me: send me a message on [my LinkedIn profile](https://www.linkedin.com/in/shreckye/).